PHANINDRA-prog/GitCommands-Demo/README.md

 # GitCommands-Demo
-This is my first git repository
+This is my first git repository.
+Author: PVS PHANINDRA